 The product design brief is the foundation of any project.
-It is vital to the kickstart, smooth running, and delivery of your product design on time and within budget.
-It will inform the designer of exactly what is required for the project, guide the workflow from beginning to end, keep communication clear between the client and designer, and serve as a reference point for evaluating design concepts against user needs.
+It is vital to the kickstart, smooth running, and delivery of your product on time and within budget.
+It will inform the designer of exactly what is required for the project, guide the workflow from beginning to end, keep communication clear between the client and designer, and serve as a reference point for evaluating design processes against user needs.

 Here are the points which tell what should be included in a goal-oriented brief: